sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

 Yet it does not appear how after having reached to the worship of one God, the Veda could climb down to polytheism again.
 The polytheism has thus rightly been suspected to be only apparent, but it has not yet been explained how.

  It has been said that the use of many names does not necessarily imply many gods.
 Some of the many names may be explained by the theory, that two gods originally belonging to two different peoples, came to be identified with each other, when these two people coalesced politically.
 The two different names used by those two clans were retained, but they were applied to one and the same deity.
 Thus Pushan of the Medes, seems to have combined with Bhaga of the Persians.
-Pushan is called an Asura (Rig Veda, 5-54-11) and god of Iran (Rig Veda 6-58-4), while Bhaga is mentioned in the inscriptions of [Darius.](# "Browne-Literary History of Persia,Vol.I.")
+Pushan is called an Asura (Rig Veda, 5-54-11) and god of Iran (Rig Veda 6-58-4), while Bhaga is mentioned in the inscriptions of Darius.[^42]

  Some of the other names may be explained on the principle of religious synonyms.
 Just as many secular objects have got more than one name, and one of such names lays stress on some one aspect of the thing, and another name on another aspect, so also is the case with the names of the Divine Being.
 Thus the name **'सविता'** lays stress on the fact that He created the universe,**'प्रजापति'** on and the fact that He is the lord of all.
 Matariswan lays stress on His mercy, and Vivaswan on His glory.

+[^42]: "Browne-Literary History of Persia,Vol.I."

  No doubt, a good many of the many names originated in this way.
 But can we assert that all the names that the Veda applies to God, originated this-wise?